Monorepos

 When you’re already inside a workspace directory, Miso automatically scopes to that workspace.
 No special syntax needed:

-cd apps/onboarding
+cd apps/api

-miso build # resolves to apps/onboarding/scripts/build.sh
+miso build # resolves to apps/api/scripts/build.sh